i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

-By using a ratchet (a synchronized PRNG) to generate the session tags, we eliminate the overhead of sending session tags in the new session message and subsequent messages when needed.
+By using a ratchet (a synchronized PRNG) to generate the session tags, we eliminate the overhead of sending session tags in the New Session message and subsequent messages when needed.
 For a typical tag set of 32 tags, this is 1KB.
 This also eliminates the storage of session tags on the sending side, thus cutting the storage requirements in half.